The Best One-Day Great Ocean Road Self-Drive Tour Itinerary

 Depart – 3.10 pm

 Just before the Twelve Apostles are Gibson’s Steps.
-This is one of the best beaches, in my opinion.
+This is one of the best beaches.
 88 steps cut into the limestone cliff face, leading down to the beach with stunning views towards two of the famous rock stacks.
 Not safe to swim.

-- Parking is extremely limited at Gibsons Steps.
-From the nearby 12 Apostles car park it is possible to walk back to Gibsons Steps (about 20 minutes walk) if you have been unable to park, but it will impact on timings for a one day trip.
+• Parking is extremely limited at Gibsons Steps.
+From the nearby 12 Apostles car park, it is possible to walk back to Gibsons Steps (about a 20-minute walk) if you have been unable to park, but this will affect the timing of a one-day trip.

 The Twelve Apostles!